• Skip to primary navigation

 • Whisk the eggs, buttermilk, fresh lemon juice, vanilla extract, and lemon extract together in a bowl and set aside until needed.

-• In another mixing bowl whisk together the all purpose flour, baking powder, and salt.
+• In another mixing bowl whisk together the all-purpose flour, baking powder, and salt.

-four images showing how to finish the cake batter
+collage showing how to finish the batter.

 • Add ⅓ of the dry ingredients to the butter mixture and mix in until just combined.